-- 8.3.
-The direction to drive the track is chosen randomly before the first match in the series, after the check time. - 8.4.
-The starting position of the vehicle and the field configuration are determined as described above before starting every match, after the check time. - 8.5.
-The direction to drive, starting position, and the field configuration remain the same for all teams during the same match.
+- 9.3.
+The direction to drive the track is chosen randomly before Open Challenge round in the series, after the check time. - 9.4.
+The starting position of the vehicle and the field configuration are determined as described above before starting every round, after the check time. - 9.5.
+The direction to drive, starting position, and the field configuration remain the same for all teams during the same round.

-Match Start
+Round Start

-- 8.6.
-The vehicle is placed in the starting zone totally SWITCHED OFF! - 8.7.
-The position of the vehicle in the starting zone must be so the projection of the car on the game mat is completely within the start zone. - 8.8.
-The vehicle must be oriented so that the two wheels on the front axle (the judges must ask the team in advance which is axle is a front one) are located closer to the next corner section in the match driving direction whereas other two wheels are located closer to the corner section in opposite direction. - 8.9.
+- 9.6.
+The vehicle is placed in the starting zone totally SWITCHED OFF! - 9.7.
+The position of the vehicle in the starting zone must be so the projection of the car on the game mat is completely within the start zone. - 9.8.
+The vehicle must be oriented so that the two wheels on the front axle (the judges must ask the team in advance which is axle is a front one) are located closer to the next corner section in the round driving direction whereas other two wheels are located closer to the corner section in opposite direction. - 9.9.
 Physical adjustments can be made (this is part of the preparation time).
 However, it is not allowed to enter data to a program by changing positions or orientation of the vehicle parts or to make any sensor calibrations on the vehicle.
 It is not allowed to enter data by changing the switches configuration, if any.
-If a team does enter data through physical adjustments, it will be disqualified for that match. - 8.10.
+If a team does enter data through physical adjustments, it will be disqualified for that round. - 9.10.
 The vehicle is then switched on.
-Only two switches are allowed for turning on the vehicle.
-For example, the switching on may be implemented as so all sub system controllers (e.g. motor controller) are switched on first through one switch, then the main SBC/SMB from a second switch. - 8.11.
-The vehicle should then be in a waiting state.
+Only one switch is allowed to switch the vehicle on. - 9.11.
+After vehicle is switched on, the vehicle should then be in a waiting state.
 Waiting for a Start button to be pressed.
 The Start button could be on the main SBC/SBM or a separately installed Push Button.
-Only one Start button is allowed. - 8.12.
+Only one Start button is allowed. - 9.12.
 A judge gives the signal to start the vehicle.
-The starting button is then pressed and the time for the attempt is started.
-The vehicle will have the amount of time to complete the match that is mentioned in the Game Rules. - 8.13.
-Pressing the start button will start the vehicle action to attempt the competition match and the vehicle should start moving.
+Judge will count "Three, two, one, Go".
+On the "Go" command the starting button is then pressed and the time for the attempt is started.
+The vehicle will have the amount of time to complete the round that is mentioned in the Game Rules. - 9.13.
+Pressing the start button must start the vehicle action to attempt the challenge round and the vehicle should start moving.